dletzler/Miscellaneous/README.md

 # Assorted scripts

 This folder is a catch-all for various projects I've worked on.
-At the moment, they include--
+Many of these are older projects and largely for historical record-keeping.
+Although I generally stand by the final results, these are not representative of my current approaches to coding.

+## Contents

 * A visualization of botnet activity.